-The jury for the Allard Prize Photography Competition is currently comprised of members of the Allard Prize Committee and Maxe Fisher, Associate Professor, Faculty of Design + Dynamic Media, Emily Carr University of Art + Design.
+The bi-annual Allard Prize Photography Competition, which recognizes photographic excellence reflecting the ideals of the Allard Prize, is adjudicated by the Allard Prize Committee and Maxe Fisher, Associate Professor, Faculty of Design + Dynamic Media, Emily Carr University of Art + Design.

-The Allard Prize Committee enthusiastically invites photographers to submit entries for the November 2016 Allard Prize Photography Competition.
-Entries should reflect themes of courage and leadership in combating corruption, especially through promoting transparency, accountability and the Rule of Law, and of human rights and/or anti-corruption generally.
-The Committee invites photographers who are observing human rights issues or witnessing leadership in combating corruption within their home countries to submit images of their experience.
+Photographers are enouraged to submit entries year-round.
+Entries should reflect themes of courage and leadership in combating corruption, especially through promoting transparency, accountability and the rule of law, and of human rights and/or anti-corruption generally.
 We also particularly welcome entries that depict corruption and human rights violations in the developed world.

 Each winning photograph will receive CAD $1,000 and be featured on the Allard Prize website, with a brief description and the photographer’s name, for six months.
 Winning entries will be archived as a past winner on the website afterward.
 The full terms and conditions can be reviewed here.

 Winners are selected twice a year, shortly following the submission deadlines of May 1st and November 1st.
 Winning photographs are announced on our galleries page and promoted on our social media channels.